impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 `runs-on: ${ { matrix.os } }`

-Again according to [the docs](https://web.archive.org/web/20230521062254/https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow){:target="_blank" rel="noopener"}:
+Again according to [the docs](https://web.archive.org/web/20230521062254/https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow){:target="_blank" rel="noopener" }:

 > Each job runs in a runner environment specified by `runs-on`.

 So we're defining the "runner environment" that the `build` job will run on.
 What's the "runner environment"?

-From [this page of docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idruns-on){:target="_blank" rel="noopener"}:
+From [this page of docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idruns-on){:target="_blank" rel="noopener" }:

 > ### jobs.\<job_id\>.runs-on
 >
 > Use jobs.<job_id>.runs-on to define the type of machine to run the job on.
 >
-> - The destination machine can be either a [GitHub-hosted runner](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners){:target="_blank" rel="noopener"}, [larger runner](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-runners-in-a-group), or a [self-hosted runner](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-self-hosted-runners){:target="_blank" rel="noopener"}.
+> - The destination machine can be either a [GitHub-hosted runner](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners){:target="_blank" rel="noopener" }, [larger runner](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-runners-in-a-group), or a [self-hosted runner](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-self-hosted-runners){:target="_blank" rel="noopener" }.

 So by "runner environment", we mean the actual machine that the workflow will run on.
 You can specify a machine owned by Github, or a machine sitting on your infrastructure (i.e. self-hosted).
 If you choose a self-hosted runner, you have more granular control over the execution environment.

 Which option are we choosing here?
 The syntax `${{ matrix.os }}` comes from Github Actions, not from YAML.
 It represents a variable, which in this case resolves to the value specified below, in `strategy.matrix.os`.
 In our case, the value is `[ubuntu-latest, macOS-latest]`.
-According to [these docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners){:target="_blank" rel="noopener"}, these values imply that we're using *Github-hosted* runners.
+According to [these docs](https://web.archive.org/web/20230621115414/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners){:target="_blank" rel="noopener" }, these values imply that we're using *Github-hosted* runners.

-More info on variables from [the Github Action docs](https://web.archive.org/web/20230621100902/https://docs.github.com/en/actions/learn-github-actions/variables){:target="_blank" rel="noopener"}:
+More info on variables from [the Github Action docs](https://web.archive.org/web/20230621100902/https://docs.github.com/en/actions/learn-github-actions/variables){:target="_blank" rel="noopener" }:

 > Variables are interpolated on the runner machine that runs your workflow.
 Commands that run in actions or workflow steps can create, read, and modify variables.